Braccialini: 2000s

 The 2000s was a period of growth for the brand.
 Braccialini collaborated with the Mariella Burani Fashion Group.
 Braccialini opened stores in Milan.
 In 2003 a new mono-brand store opens in Milan followed by boutiques in Rome, London, Dubai in 2004.
 Also, a licensee agreement with Mariella Burani is established to produce and distribute accessories for them all over the world.
 In 2005, the first franchisee store in Saudi Arabia and two boutiques in Dubai and Hong Kong are opened.
 The company acquires a 100% stake in Dadorosa Srl, with a worldwide licensee of Gherardini, 2007 a Florentine brand.
 The expansion of the brand continues with new stores in Dubai, Paris, and Moscow.
 Braccialini also enters into more licensing agreements with Frangi Spa controlling the production of foulards, scarves, beachwear and lingerie.

 In 2009, Braccialini moved to the new headquarters in Scandicci, Florence.
 The Feng Shui inspired factory is designed by Chan tit-Kwan from Hong Kong.
 The new building spreads across 10,000 square meters of space in heart of the leather manufacturing sector of Florence.
 The external façade is covered by vertical plants and ivy and the internal layout is constructed on the basis of Feng Shui principles.
 The factory also uses renewable sources of energy like solar panels and recovery of rainwater.

 In 2015, a $300-dollar Braccialini car-shaped bag was featured in the 57th Annual Grammy awards.
 The bag was in the gift basket that all the nominees, presenters, and performers received.

-Braccialini today
+Present

 Today, the company is led by Carla Braccialini's three sons – Riccardo, Massimo, and Lorenzo.
 Massimo is the style director, Riccardo the CEO, and Lorenzo the marketing and communication director.
 The creative team of designers led by Carla and her son Massimo creates handbags and accessories.

-In October 2012 Braccialini announced up to 77 layoffs of 220 employees total but in 2013, after an agreement with the unions, 25 people will leave the Company, due to the externalization of logistics.
+In October 2012 Braccialini announced up to 77 layoffs of 220 employees total, but in 2013, after an agreement with the unions, 25 people will leave the company due to the externalization of logistics.